 The exceptions to the safety course requirement include, if you:

 - Have a license to operate a vessel issued by the U.S. Coast Guard;

 - Are or have been a surface warfare officer or specialist in the U.S. Navy;

 - Serve or qualify as a boat officer or boat or watercraft operator in the U.S. Army, Coast Guard, or Merchant Marines; or

 - Are operating a boat registered in another state and meet the requirements of that state.

 This is one point of analysis is to determine whether the individual at-fault for the accident should have operated the vessel.
 When you are a boat accident victim, you will most likely want to explore this first.
-A boating accident lawyer at Lugar Law PC will investigate the boat operator?s qualifications, experience, and boating history.
+A boating accident lawyer at Lugar Injury Law will investigate the boat operator?s qualifications, experience, and boating history.